govex/benchmarking/Benchmarking.md

 # What is Benchmarking?

-Benchmaring is a practice that attempts to answer one of life's most ubiquitous questions: *what does success look like?* As individuals, we benchmark every day.
-We look around at our friends and colleageues and say things like this to ourselves:
+Benchmarking is a practice that attempts to answer one of life's most ubiquitous questions: *what does success look like?* As individuals, we benchmark every day.
+We look around at our friends and colleagues and say things like this to ourselves:
 * I should be making more money because my coworker is making more money and we are the same age.
 * I should own a house by now, because all my friends own houses already.